 ABBA, the 2 couples from Sweden, made the best music of the disco era: 1972-1982.
-ABBA took its name from the first name initials of its members: Agnetha Faltskog, Bjorn Ulvaeus, Benny Andersson & Anni-Frid Lyngstad.
+ABBA took its name from the first name initials of its members: Agnetha Faltskog, Benny Andersson, Bjorn Ulvaeus & Anni-Frid Lyngstad.
 The girls sang, and the guys wrote the tunes.
 Benny played keyboards.
 Bjorn played guitar.
 Their biggest hits were "Dancing Queen," "Take A Chance On Me" & "Waterloo."
 It was blonde Agnetha who was the eye-catcher, although Frida got her share of the hits.
 When they harmonized, Agnetha went high and Frida went low.
-Agnetha had a better grip on the traditional pop song, while Frida had a more husky, operatic voice.
+Agnetha had a better grip on the traditional pop song, while Frida had a more jazzy, operatic voice.

 Some fine musicians played with ABBA.
 Lasse Wellander and Mats Ronander played guitar.
 Rutger Gunnarsson played bass.
 Ola Brunkert played drums.

 ABBA was managed by Stig Anderson (of no relation to Benny).
-Michael Tretow served as their engineer.
-Later recording was done at Polar Studios, and the company formed to handle their business was Polar Music International.
-Records were released in the U.S. on the Atlantic label.
+Michael Tretow was as their engineer.
+Later recording was done at Polar Studios, and the company formed to handle the business was Polar Music International.
+Records were released on the Atlantic label.

-Benny and Bjorn went on to collaborate on 2 musicals.
+Benny and Bjorn collaborated on 2 musicals.
 They wrote CHESS with Tim Rice.
 It is about a Russian chess player who defects.
 CHESS played on Broadway in 1988, and toured in 1990.
-Its music is different from ABBA's music.
+Its music is very different from ABBA's.

-Benny and Bjorn followed with Kristina, a musicalization of the novels of Swedish author Vilhelm Moberg.
+B&B followed with Kristina, a musical based on the novels of Swedish author Vilhelm Moberg.